godotengine/godot-docs/learning/step_by_step/instancing.rst

 Rationale
 ---------

-Having a scene and throwing nodes into it might work for small projects, but as a project grows, more and more nodes are used and it can quickly become unmanageable.
+Having a scene and throwing nodes into it might work for small projects.
+But as a project grows, more and more nodes are used and it can quickly become unmanageable.
 To solve this, Godot allows a project to be separated into several scenes.
 This, however, does not work the same way as in other game engines.
 In fact, it's quite different, so please do